Locker Room Renovation: Summer 2026 Planning Guide

 August:

 The non-negotiable date: Installation complete before August 1.
-This gives a four-week buffer before most fall camp start dates and allows players arriving early for camp to experience the new facility from day one.
+This gives a four-week buffer before most fall camp start dates and lets players arriving early for camp experience the new facility from day one.

 Budget Planning and Approval

 Getting budget approval for a locker room renovation is one of the hardest parts of the process for many athletic directors.
-Here’s what works and what doesn’t.
+Here’s what we’ve found works and what doesn’t.

-What doesn’t work: Presenting the renovation as a maintenance or replacement expense.
-“The old lockers are worn out” rarely generates budget enthusiasm—it positions the project as a cost center, not an investment.
+What doesn’t work: Presenting the renovation as a maintenance expense.
+“The old lockers are worn out” rarely generates budget enthusiasm.
+It positions the project as a cost center, not an investment.

-What works: Framing the renovation as a recruiting and retention investment with a measurable return.
+What works: Framing the renovation as a recruiting and retention investment with a clear return.

 1. Recruiting impact framing.
 Every prospective student-athlete who takes an official campus visit walks through the locker room.
-That visit either adds to their impression of your program or detracts from it.
-The question isn’t whether the locker room matters to recruits—it’s how much it costs your program in talent acquisition when it doesn’t measure up.
-For context, the cost of losing one top recruit to a competing program with a better facility is significantly higher than the full cost of a locker room renovation.
+That visit either adds to their impression of your program or takes away from it.
+The real question is: what does it cost your program in talent when your locker room doesn’t measure up?
+We’ve worked with programs where a single lost recruit to a rival with better facilities would’ve paid for the entire renovation twice over.

 2. Donor and visibility upside.
-Locker room renovations present natural naming opportunities—individual lockers, the room itself, adjacent training areas.
-Many programs fund a significant portion of locker room projects through targeted development campaigns.
+Locker room renovations create natural naming opportunities for individual lockers, the room itself, and adjacent training areas.
+Many programs fund a significant portion of their projects through targeted development campaigns.
 A well-designed locker room with a prominent naming opportunity is a more attractive donor prospect than routine equipment purchases.

 3. Total cost of ownership.
 The budget conversation often focuses on upfront cost without considering the full 15–20 year lifecycle.
-Present the comparison honestly: custom wood lockers at a higher upfront cost that last 20 years, versus commodity metal lockers that need replacement in 8–12 years.
-Over two replacement cycles, the metal option often costs more in total while delivering an inferior experience throughout.
+Here’s the honest comparison: custom wood lockers cost more upfront but last 20+ years.
+Commodity metal lockers are cheaper in year one but need replacement in 8–12 years.
+Over two replacement cycles, the metal option often costs more total while delivering a worse experience the entire time.

 Budget range reference: